 Our Four Pillars: Rescue, Rehabilitation, Re-education and Re-home

-Our Mission: Firefly Acres Horse Farm is a horse rescue that provides rehabilitation and re-education for horses and people of all ages and disabilities through natural horsemanship and equine-assisted learning, while seeking to re-home select horses to caring homes.
+Our Mission: Firefly Acres Horse Farm is a horse rescue and equine assisted therapy program whose mission is to reach out to individuals of any age who have experienced painful circumstances and need a place to be accepted and find value.
+We provide rehabilitation and re-education for horses and people through natural horsemanship and equine-assisted learning, while seeking to re-home select horses to caring homes.

 Rescue, Rehabilitation, Re-education, Re-home